-The original budget was adopted during the Spring of 2020 for the 2020-2021 school year.
+The original budget was adopted during the Spring of 2021 for the 2021-2022 school year.
 At the time the budget had been adopted, actual student count and per pupil distribution rates had not yet been finalized.
 The budget was then revised in November after the official student enrollment count has been finalized.
-Due to the additional income and expenses related to the COVID-19 pandemic, our Final Revised budget was adopted in Spring 2021.
+Due to additional Per Pupil Revenue and expenses related to the COVID-19 pandemic and playground project, our Final Revised budget was adopted in Spring 2022.